tledbett08/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 ## Improved backwards compatibility with Windows PowerShell

-PowerShell 7.0 marks a move a to .NET Core 3.1, enabling significantly more backwards compatibility with existing Windows PowerShell modules.
+PowerShell 7.0 marks a move to .NET Core 3.1, enabling significantly more backwards compatibility with existing Windows PowerShell modules.
 This includes many modules on Windows that require GUI functionality like `Out-GridView` and `Show-Command`, as well as many role management modules that ship as part of Windows.